earlence-security/stateful-auth/docs/setup_aws.md

 Find the public IPv4 address of server from the Connect page of EC2, go to it using browser, see if nginx page show up

-Open the file `/etc/nginx/sites-available/default` with something like `sudo vim /etc/nginx/sites-available/default`
+Open the file `/etc/nginx/sites-available/default` with something like `sudo vim /etc/nginx/sites-available/default` to include:

-Edit location to be
 ```
 large_client_header_buffers 4 64k;
 location / {